dodgerogers/nucleus-core-ruby/README.md

 end
 ```

-`Operations` define single units of work, ideally have a single side effect, attach entities and errors to the `context`, and can rollback any side effects.
+`Operations` define single units of work, ideally have a single side effect, can attach entities and errors to the `context`, and can rollback any side effects.
 They implement two instance methods - `call` and `rollback` which are passed either a `Hash` or `Nucleus::Operation::Context` object, and are called via their class method namesakes (e.g. `FetchOrder.call(args)`, `FetchOrder.rollback(context)`).

 ```ruby
 class FetchOrder < NucleusCore::Operation